-- 1. Written Exam Score must be greater than or equal to 2 standard deviations below the cohort mean for the Exam (medical knowledge) - 2.
-Clinical Performance Scores must be greater than or equal to 70% in each area assessed on the clinical performance examination (medical knowledge, interpersonal and communication skills, clinical and technical skills, professionalism behaviors, clinical reasoning, and problem-solving abilities in patient care) - 3.
-Final Professional Behavior Evaluation- Each student needs to be deemed "Competent" in each domain of professional behavior on the program's final professionalism behavior evaluation
+- 1) Written Exam Score must be greater than or equal to 1.5 standard deviations below the national mean for the exam (medical knowledge) - Clinical Performance Scores must be greater than or equal to 70% in each area assessed on the clinical performance examination (medical knowledge, interpersonal and communication skills, clinical and technical skills, professionalism behaviors, clinical reasoning, and problem-solving abilities in patient care) - 3) Final Professional Behavior Evaluation- each student needs to be deemed "Competent" in each domain of professional behavior on the program's final professionalism behavior evaluation

 Students who do not receive a satisfactory grade on any part of the comprehensive summative examination will be referred to the Student Progress and Promotions Committee.
 Students will be required to remediate areas of deficiency and repeat the portion(s) of the summative evaluation in which they were not successful.
 In the event that significant areas of deficiency are noted, the student may be required to enroll in a self-directed independent learning seminar to remediate the deficiency/deficiencies.
-The Program Director will set guidelines for the remediation period if necessary.
-The student will not be eligible for program completion or graduation activities until they receive a satisfactory performance on each component of the summative evaluation.
+Along with input from the SPPC, the Program Director will set guidelines for the remediation plan.
+The student will not be eligible for program completion until they receive a satisfactory performance on each component of the summative evaluation.
 If the student fails the component a second time, they will again be referred to the Student Progress and Promotions Committee for further review.
+Students with a delay in graduation will be responsible for any associated tuition and fees.
+PA student must complete the program within 45-months of matriculation.